PhenPen/PhenPen/README.md

 ## Hi I'm Phen

-I'm a full stack developer with interest in any automation, scripting ,web development, systems and more
+I'm a full stack developer with interest in automation, scripting ,web development, systems and more

 Bring any ideas and I will build them